 Abbiamo che:

-Il motivo per cui funziona è per LLN, perché abbiamo che convergerà su $\mu$ in lungo termine, basta considerare molte variabili aleatorie consecutive.
+Il motivo per cui funziona è per LLN, perché abbiamo che convergerà su in lungo termine, basta considerare molte variabili aleatorie consecutive.

 Cose interessanti: